Heat Pump Installation, Repair, and Maintenance Company

 It’s quiet and has customizable temperatures and humidity controls, offering homeowners an excellent choice for year-long comfort.
 Call us at 302-738-4144 (DE&PA) or 410-398-2146 (MD).
 We’ll come to your home and give you an HONEST & FREE ESTIMATE for any Heat Pump Repair, Heat Pump Service, or new Heat Pump Installation.

 A heat pump uses the outside air to heat and cool your home.
 In heating mode, the heat pump extracts outside heat and transfers it into your home.
 In cooling mode, the directions are reversed by removing heat from your home and performing like a traditional air conditioner.
 Heat pump only moves heat rather than generating heat.

 It consists of two main components: an indoor air handler and an outdoor heat pump, similar to a central air-conditioning unit.

 Heating Mode: When you want to get warm on cold days, the process reverses, and the pump absorbs heat from the outside air and delivers it indoors to heat your home.
-A heat pump can be coupled with a gas furnace, something is known as a dual-fuel system.
+A heat pump can be coupled with a gas furnace or a dual-fuel system.

-The Physics: Heat energy is absorbed in the outdoor unit by the cool liquid refrigerant, turning it into cold gas.
+The Physics: The cool liquid refrigerant absorbs Heat energy in the outdoor unit, turning it into cold gas.
 The pressure is then applied to the cold gas, turning it into hot gas.
 The hot gas is cooled in the indoor unit by passing air, heating the air, and condensing the gas to warm liquid.
 The warm liquid is relieved of pressure as it enters the outdoor unit, turning it to cool liquid and renewing the cycle.